benhammondmusic/blog/cknqkb2110y09kos1hyf2c3wl.md

 # Getting Started

 I personally start these computer science coding exercises the same way I start my web application projects: by writing my **user stories**.
 What exactly will I, as a user of this data structure, want it to do?
-Once I have these stories in place, I start to determine what **classes** I might use to best represent the entities in involved.
+Once I have these stories in place, I start to determine what **classes** I might use to best represent the entities involved.
 Finally, it's a matter of creating **methods** for the relevant *classes* that will allow me, as a user, to interact with this object.
-The final step is creating a `test.py` program that can instantiate this class, and then test its functionality by walking through the execution of each of my user stories.
-I look forward to learning more about Jest and other similar automated testing tools to improve this part of my process.
+The final step is creating a test program that can instantiate this class and test its functionality by walking through the execution of each user story.
+I look forward to learning more about Jest, PyTest, and other similar automated testing tools to improve this part of my process.

 ## User Stories

 These are the basic things someone would want a hash map to do:
 - accept a value and store it using a hash function
-- inform whether a value is present in the map or not
+- inform you whether a value is present in the map or not
 - remove a particular value from the map (if it is present)

 ## Classes